Skip to main content

 What's your favourite Solent memory?

-On our first day, we were asked a very simple question.
-"Who is here to graduate with a first class degree?"
-I thought, 'absolutely no chance, not me.
-But what the heck.'
-I stuck my hand up anyway; only two of us in the entire class did.
-Needless to say, we both graduated with a first.
-Self prophecy perhaps, or just hard work?
+Day one, we were asked a very simple question: “Who is here to graduate with a first-class degree?”
+I thought, absolutely no chance, not me; but what the heck, I stuck my hand up anyway.
+Only two of us in the entire class did this.
+Needless to say, we both graduated with first-class degrees.
+Self-prophecy, perhaps – or just hard work?

 In one sentence, what is sport coaching?